 What does a Physiotherapist do?

 A Physiotherapist can work in four main areas: Musculoskeletal, Respiratory, Orthopaedics and Neurology.
 Usually, a Physiotherapist will specialise in one of the above-mentioned areas.
 Next Level Physiotherapy specialises is Musculoskeletal Physiotherapy.
-However, since graduating, John has gained practical experience in all areas of Physiotherapy through NHS Scotland and from within private clinics.
+However, since graduating, John has gained practical experience in all areas of Physiotherapy through NHS Scotland, sports teams and from within private clinics.